 The "Real Estate Investment" item corresponds to land, buildings and intangible business assets acquired with the properties and which are not allocated to unit-linked contracts presented under "Investments in Unit-linked Contracts".
-These are representative of the assets invested as part of the life insurance business.
+This item is representative of assets invested in the life insurance business.